bookieio/Bookie/docs/extensions.rst

 Firefox Extension
 ==================

-Currently under active development.
+Currently under stalled development.
 Check out the `feature branch`_ for keeping tabs on how it's progressing.
+It's currently woefully out of date and not using the latest API code.

 Features
 ----------